Rudraksha20/CIS565-GPU-Final-Project-Vulkan-Procedural-Terrain/README.md

 ## Performance Analysis

+- Below, we will describe each of the three pipelines we implemented.
+For each pipeline, we will analyze the performance impact of each of the five features described above.
+- We will then make a general comparison of three pipelines in terms of their performance.

 ### Forward Pipeline

 - This is a traditional forward pipeline.
 It performs one render pass to render the terrain directly to a frame buffer, and another pass to render the skybox onto the same frame buffer.